14 min read

 - Show research through behavior, not explanation

-- When in doubt, emotional impact > technical accuracy
+- When in doubt, emotional impact outweighs technical completeness

 The Research-Integration Test